trangvt/English/Pronunciation/IPA.md

 phonetic:
 	/foʊˈnet̬.ɪk/
-	using special signs to represent the different sounds made by the voice in speech Pronunciations are shown in this dictionary using the International Phonetic Alphabet.
+	(a) using special signs to represent the different sounds made by the voice in speech Pronunciations are shown in this dictionary using the International Phonetic Alphabet.

 phonetics